 6. If there is Kapton tape securing the flex connector, remove it very carefully to ensure that you don't damage the label.
 A damaged label voids the warranty of the hard drive.
+(Note that most hard drives may not have a vibration dampening disc like the one below.)

-- 7. Kapton tape may wrap all the way around the flex connector to the back side of the hard drive.
+8. Kapton tape may wrap all the way around the flex connector to the back side of the hard drive.
 If so, hold the hard drive by its sides to turn it over and release the Kapton tape.

-8. Gently pry the flex connector from the hard drive.
+9. Gently pry the flex connector from the hard drive.